intel/yask/README.md

        Older Gnu C++ compilers can produce kernels that run many times slower.
 * Gnu C++ compiler, g++ (4.9.0 or later; 8.2.0 or later recommended).
-  Even when using Intel compilers, they rely on functionality provided by a g++ installation.
+  Even when using Intel compilers, a g++ installation is required.
 * Linux libraries `librt` and `libnuma`.
+* Grep.
 * Perl (5.010 or later).
 * Awk.
 * Gnu make.
 * Bash shell.
-* Numactl utility.
+* Numactl utility if running on more than one CPU socket.
 * Optional utilities and their purposes:
     * The `indent` or `gindent` utility, used automatically during the build process to make the generated code easier for humans to read.